grodansparadis/vscp-doc-spec/vscp_level_ii_specifics.md

 Besides the GUID it is recommended that all nodes should have a node description string in the firmware that points to a URL that can give full information about the node and its family of devices.
 As well as providing information about the node, this address can point at drivers for various operating systems or segment controller environments.
 Reserved GUID's

 Some GUID's are reserved and unavailable for assignment.
-Appendix A list these and also assigned IDs.
+[Here](./assigned_guids) is a list these and also assigned IDs.

 The VSCP team controls the rest of the addresses and will allocate addresses to individuals or companies by them sending a request to [guid_request@vscp.org](guid_request@vscp.org).
 You can request a series of 32-bits making it possible for you to manufacture 4294967295 nodes.
 If you need more (!!!) you can ask for another series.
 There is no cost for reserving a series.
-Appendix A in this document contains a list of assigned addresses which will also be available at [https://www.vscp.org](https://www.vscp.org)
+[This page](./assigned_guids) contains a list of assigned addresses which will also be available at [https://www.vscp.org](https://www.vscp.org)

 ## Predefined VSCP GUID's